 Typically, the Developer Fee consists of two components, overhead and profit, which must be separately identified in the development budget for the Project.
 The Developer Fee, including these two components, shall not exceed an amount equal to 15% of the Housing Development Costs, plus 10% of the costs of acquisition of land, existing buildings and equipment, all determined without regard to the Developer Fee, subject to Section 42 of the Code and the following additional limitations.

 Acquisition and Rehabilitation Projects.
-For Projects that only involve the rehabilitation of existing housing, the Developer Fee due and payable from the total funding for the Project’s development budget, including without limitation investor capital contributions, shall not exceed an amount equal to the lesser of (a) $10,000 per unit for the first 20 units in the Project and $5,000 for each additional unit above 20 units in the Project plus any unused construction contingency returned to the Owner after completion of the Project, (b) $750,000 and (c) the maximum Developer Fee set forth above; and
+For Projects that only involve the rehabilitation of existing housing, the Developer Fee due and payable from the total funding for the Project’s development budget, including without limitation investor capital contributions, shall not exceed an amount equal to the lesser of (a) $10,000 per unit for the first 20 units in the Project and $5,000 for each additional unit above 20 units in the Project plus any unused construction contingency returned to the Applicant after completion of the Project, (b) $750,000 plus any unused construction contingency returned to the Applicant after completion of the Project, and (c) the maximum Developer Fee set forth above; and

 Other Projects.
-For Projects other than those described in subsection (1) above, the Developer Fee due and payable from the total funding for the Project’s development budget, including without limitation investor capital contributions, shall not exceed an amount equal to the lesser of (a) $17,500 per unit for the first 20 units in the Project and $15,000 for each additional unit above 20 units in the Project plus any unused construction contingency returned to the Owner after completion of the Project, (b) $750,000 and (c) the maximum Developer Fee set forth above; and
+For Projects other than those described in subsection (1) above, the Developer Fee due and payable from the total funding for the Project’s development budget, including without limitation investor capital contributions, shall not exceed an amount equal to the lesser of (a) $17,500 per unit for the first 20 units in the Project and $15,000 for each additional unit above 20 units in the Project plus any unused construction contingency returned to the Applicant after completion of the Project, (b) $750,000 plus any unused construction contingency returned to the Applicant after completion of the Project, and (c) the maximum Developer Fee set forth above; and

 Additional Developer Fee.
 To be eligible for additional Developer Fee up to the maximum set forth above, the Applicant must agree that any such additional Developer Fee will be used as a funding source for the development, acquisition and construction or rehabilitation of the Project, either by deferring payment or making a loan of the additional Developer Fee to be repaid from the surplus cash of the Project, and the Applicant must demonstrate there is a reasonable certainty that any additional Developer Fee will be fully repaid from the surplus cash of the Project, as determined by MaineHousing pursuant to its underwriting criteria, during the Credit Period or such longer period allowed by the investor or syndicator for the Project.